n0x-styles/wikipedia-dark/README.md

 ## Pre-requisites
 If you don't have any CSS customization add'on for your browser yet, you can check out this repository: [Stylus](https://github.com/openstyles/stylus) and install their solution!

-You can then install this theme either manually by copy/pasting the code into a new style (you won't get updates), or through userstyles.org (read the next chapter).

 ## Download
+You can install this theme by manually copy/pasting the code into a new style (however you won't get new updates) so its recommended to choose one of the options below

 If you already have an add'on installed, you can download the latest release of this theme on [userstyles.world](https://userstyles.world/style/1691/wikipedia-deep-dark-theme).

+You can also install this theme and get automatic updates directly from this repository (stylus supported) [install](https://github.com/n0x-styles/wikipedia-dark/raw/master/wikipedia-dark.user.css)

-Don't forget to check that page from time to time in order to update your style, or simply use your add'on to batch update all your themes (see [here](https://github.com/openstyles/stylus/wiki/Manager#updates) for Stylus).
+~Don't forget to check that page from time to time in order to update your style, or simply use your add'on to batch update all your themes (see [here](https://github.com/openstyles/stylus/wiki/Manager#updates) for Stylus).~